Chao-Xi/jxazurebook/docs/az400/2az400_test.md

-### Question #10
+### Question #7

-DRAG DROP -

 You have a GitHub repository named repo1 that stores the code of an app named App1.

 You need deploy a workflow for repo1 by using GitHub Actions.

 The solution must meet the following requirements:

-• Scan on pushes to the main branch.
+• **Scan on pushes to the main branch.**

 • Scan on pull requests to the main branch.

-• Scan on pull requests to any branch that has a prefix of releases/.
+• Scan on pull requests to any **branch that has a prefix of releases/**.

-• Scan all thefiles in the subdirectories of the src directory.
+• Scan all the files in the **subdirectories of the src directory**.

 How should you complete the code?
 To answer, drag he appropriate values to the correct targets.

 Each value may be used once, more than once, or not at all.

 Here is the extracted content from the image, formatted as **markdown**: